-The League of California Cities® is soliciting session proposals for this premiere educational event for both city and county public works directors, assistant directors, city/county engineers and their staff, being held at Paradise Point, San Diego, April 3 - 5, 2019.
+The League of California Cities is soliciting session proposals for the 2020 Public Works Officers Institute & Expo that will be held at the Monterey Conference Center, March 18 - 20.
 We encourage you to take advantage of this exciting opportunity to share your ideas, knowledge and expertise with this important audience!

 Take a few minutes to review these tips for successful proposals

 Over ninty-five percent of each year's conference programming comes directly from the open call for proposals.
 Sessions may be scheduled as a general session or concurrent session at the League’s discretion.
 Select one of the available formats listed below that best fits your topic and desired outcomes or propose an alternative session format.